 Viola Davis starred in the 2016 award-winning movie adaptation of August Wilson’s play “Fences.”
 Pulitzer Prize-winning playwright August Wilson grew up in Pittsburgh’s Hill District, and he wrote many plays about Black American life, each set in a different decade of the 20th century.
 The play “Fences” was adapted to a film directed by and starring Denzel Washington.
 Between Viola Davis and Denzel Washington, the movie received eight awards – including the Academy Award for Best Actress in a Supporting Role (Viola Davis).
 The filming took place at 809 Anaheim Street – only a few minutes away from August Wilson’s childhood home at 1727 Bedford Avenue.
 Today, you can visit the August Wilson House which features exhibits, performances and seminars to promote the literary and social legacy of August Wilson.

 More recently, Viola Davis and Denzel Washington teamed up to bring August Wilson's first Broadway hit to the main screen - "Ma Rainey's Black Bottom."
 Released in December 2020 on Netflix, this screen adaptation is about the economic exploitation of the early black performers in 1927.
-"Ma Rainey's Black Bottom" is the final performance of the late Chadwick Boseman and is expected to receive Oscar nominations.
+"Ma Rainey's Black Bottom" is the final performance of the late Chadwick Boseman who along with Viola Davis received an Oscar nomination for Best Actor and Actress.